telefonicaid/fiware-keystone-scim/README.md

 ### Install Keystone

-There is a complete guide to install step by step keystone:
+There is a complete guide to install step by step keystone for development purposes:

 https://github.com/telefonicaid/fiware-pep-steelskin/blob/master/keystoneInstallation.md